MicrosoftDocs/SupportArticles-docs/Outlook/Client/user-interface/incorrect-folder-names.md

 You can use the MFCMAPI tool to bring the **Junk Email** folder back under the **Top of Information Store**, or at the same level as the other default mailbox folders.

-1. Download and install the latest version of MFCMAPI from [GitHub](https://github.com/stephenegriffin/mfcmapi/releases).
+1. Download and install the latest version of [MFCMAPI](https://github.com/stephenegriffin/mfcmapi/releases).

     **Notes:**